Living - Places - Miami, Florida, USA

 - Railroad: Gold Coast Railroad Museum; preserves and operates historic railroad equipment; train rides

-- Science: Miami Museum of Science & Planetarium; Newton's Notions; Immersion Theatre; Cabinet of Curiosity
+- Science: The Phillip and Patricia Frost Museum of Science; Newton's Notions; Immersion Theatre; Cabinet of Curiosity

 - Vizcaya: Vizcaya Museum and Gardens; Italian Renaissance-style building on Biscayne Bay; National Historic Landmark; owned by Miami-Dade County